alagyn/DiamondPack/README.md

 ## FAQ

-### Q) Do DiamondPack applications work cross-platform
+**Q) Do DiamondPack applications work cross-platform?**
-A) While DiamondPack itself is cross=-platform, packaged applications are only usable in the OS they were packaged on
+A) While DiamondPack itself is cross-platform, packaged applications are only usable in the OS they were packaged on

+**Q) What is that cool snake doin in that there box?**
+A) His name is Henry and he protects your packages